SThree: Transfer of shares held in Treasury

 Dow Jones received a payment from EQS/DGAP to publish this press release.

-SThree (STHR) SThree: Transfer of shares held in Treasury 23-Aug-2017 / 09:50 GMT/BST Dissemination of a Regulatory Announcement, transmitted by EQS Group.
+SThree (STHR) SThree: Transfer of shares held in Treasury 24-Aug-2017 / 15:57 GMT/BST Dissemination of a Regulatory Announcement, transmitted by EQS Group.
 The issuer is solely responsible for the content of this announcement.
-23 August 2017 SThree plc Transfer of shares held in treasury SThree plc (the "Company") announces that on 23 August 2017 it transferred 121,772 ordinary shares of 1p each ("Ordinary Shares") from treasury to be used for minority interest transfers to individuals.
-Following this transfer the Company holds 2,457,833 Ordinary Shares in treasury and the Company's issued share capital is 131,317,198 Ordinary Shares (excluding Ordinary Shares held in treasury).
-Kirsty Mulholland Company Secretarial Assistant 0207 7268 6000 Language: English ISIN: GB00B0KM9T71 Category Code: POS TIDM: STHR LEI Code: 2138003NEBX5VRP3EX50 Sequence No.: 4551 End of Announcement EQS News Service 603411 23-Aug-2017
+24 August 2017 SThree plc Transfer of shares held in treasury SThree plc (the "Company") announces that on 24 August 2017 it transferred 18,058 ordinary shares of 1p each ("Ordinary Shares") from treasury to be used for minority interest transfers to individuals.
+Following this transfer the Company holds 2,439,775 Ordinary Shares in treasury and the Company's issued share capital is 131,317,198 Ordinary Shares (excluding Ordinary Shares held in treasury).
+Kirsty Mulholland Company Secretarial Assistant 0207 7268 6000 Language: English ISIN: GB00B0KM9T71 Category Code: POS TIDM: STHR LEI Code: 2138003NEBX5VRP3EX50 Sequence No.: 4557 End of Announcement EQS News Service 603957 24-Aug-2017

 (END) Dow Jones Newswires